danieldanuega/spacyndo/README.md

 Use the folder id_ud-tag-dep-ner-1.0.0 for accessing the model.
 Just copy the folder to your project and call spacy.load(“id_ud-tag-dep-ner-1.0.0”).

+## API
+I've made a public API for you to try, check my repo first: `https://github.com/danielgo13/dep-ner-api`

+## GraphQL
+I've also made a public GraphQL that you can try or implement in your web `spacy-id-ql.herokuapp.com/graphql`

 Copyright (c) 2019 Daniel Chrisna Danuega.
 Release Under New BSD License.